MintonGroup/cratermaker/docs/getting-started-guide/index.rst

       sim.export_vtk()

-This will generate a series of files with the patern ``surfXXXXXX.vtu``, which represent the grid and its associated data at each output time interval of the simulation.
+This will generate a series of files with the patern ``surfXXXXXX.vtp``, which represent the grid and its associated data at each output time interval of the simulation.
 If you haven't already, be sure to `download <https://www.paraview.org/download/>`__ and install ParaView.

 Then, open ParaView and select ``File -> Open``, navigate to the ``vtk_files`` directory, and select the file group.
 Clicking ``Apply`` will load the file.
 You can then select ``File -> Open`` again and load the other file.
 Under ``Coloring`` select ``face_elevation`` or  ``node_elevation`` selected to visualize the surface elevation.